Come Fly with Me

 • toothless beaks (in later forms).

-The earliest known pterodactyloid is kryptodrakon.26 It had an estimated wingspan of 1.5 meters and its fourth finger was narrow and prolonged, a strong sign it was a pterodactyloid.
+The earliest known pterodactyloid is kryptodrakon.26: Go to reference 26 at the end of the page It had an estimated wingspan of 1.5 meters and its fourth finger was narrow and prolonged, a strong sign it was a pterodactyloid.
 The relative proportions of the bones in their fourth metacarpal are within the range of pterodactyloids, but a study defined them as a sister species to all others in the clade.

-Kryptodrakon fossils are usually found in in-land habitats, leading a study’s authors to theorize that pterodactyloidea had a terrestrial origin.27 Their relatively short wings also support this idea, since modern birds with long wings are typically coastal, while those with shorter wings are more often found in forests.
+Kryptodrakon fossils are usually found in in-land habitats, leading a study’s authors to theorize that pterodactyloidea had a terrestrial origin.27: Go to reference 27 at the end of the page Their relatively short wings also support this idea, since modern birds with long wings are typically coastal, while those with shorter wings are more often found in forests.

 Artistic reconstruction of the pterosaur Kryptodrakon in flight with large wings, long beak, and reddish crest on the head against a light background